GaloisInc/saw-script/doc/manual/manual.md

 term to replace it with.
 Any free variable in the right-hand pattern must also appear in the left-hand pattern and will be instantiated with whatever sub-term matched that variable in the original term.

+TODO: Concretely, a rewrite rule is just a `Term`.

+TODO: One or more `Term` values can be collected together into a `Simpset`

 The general philosophy of rewriting is that the left and right patterns, while syntactically different, should be semantically equivalent.